Down for the Count's Wedding Suppliers Directory

 We met Sarah Legge at a great countryside wedding in September 2018, although we're fairly certain we've crossed paths before but couldn't quite remember where.
 Sarah is lovely and has a great style which you can see on her website.

 Potter's Instinct Photography (Kevin Potter)

-Kevin Potter is a fantastic wedding photographer based in Oxfordshire who has a knack for capturing spontaneous photos in a reportage style.
-(Not sure what these terms like 'reportage' mean?
-Neither did I - until I found this fantastic article which explains it all!)
+Kevin Potter is a fantastic wedding photographer based in Oxfordshire, who has a knack for capturing spontaneous photos in a reportage style.

-We've bumped into Kevin at several weddings now and love how easy it is to work alongside him, and also love his great pictures - which you can see below.
+We've bumped into Kevin at several weddings now and love how easy it is to work alongside him, and also love his great pictures - some of which you can see below.

 Ella and Jonathan used to be documentary film-makers, so it's no surprise that they also offer joint packages which include videography and photography.
 They captured every moment of our wedding beautifully - here is just a small selection.

 Down for the Count performing (with guest vocalist) at Mike's wedding.
 Photo by Indiego Photography.